jforget/perl5-decodeur-Mastermind/description-en.md

 and builds the  list of codes compatible with the  opening game turns.
 Then the program starts the endgame.

-Another difference between my program and a game between human ylayers is that  my program considers  that all  possible codes have  the same probability.
-In  their book, Tricot  and Meirovitz tell  their readers that  a   human  codemaker  will  unconsciously   reject  some  colour combinations  and prefer  other combiinations.
-Also, a  single-colour code has  a theoretical probability  of 6-in-1296, or 1-in-216  with a cybernetic  codemaker,  but a  much  lower  probability with  a  human codemaker.
+Another difference between my program and a game between human players is that  my program considers  that all  possible codes have  the same probability.
+In  their book, Tricot  and Meirovitz tell  their readers that  a   human  codemaker  will  unconsciously   reject  some  colour combinations and prefer other combinations.
+Also, a single-colour code has  a  theoretical probability  of  6-in-1296,  or 1-in-216,  with  a cybernetic  codemaker,  but a  much  lower  probability with  a  human codemaker.

+Note: because of  tradition, an old charter or something,  a full game is usually  displayed with the first  turn at the bottom  and the last turn at  the top.
+This  is the way games  are printed in  Tricot's and Meirovitz' book.
+I do the same in this documentation.

-## Openings
+## Overture

 The  book from  Tricot  and Meirovitz  examines  the various  starting propositions from the game with 4 pegs  and 6 colours and for the game